protocol/w3dt-sudo/projects/filjs-audit/README.md

 #### Overall Recommendations

+**(POSSIBLE PROJECT)** Recommendations below would require investment with Zondax, or adoption by filecoin-shipyard, or other.
+Improvement of this project would be worthwhile as an example library but also because it serves an important purpose for the JavaScript library ecosystem.

-- The [documentation site](https://zondax.ch/updating-documentation) as the main source for docs should be available.
+- The [documentation site](https://zondax.ch/updating-documentation) linked as the main source for docs should be available.
 It has been on maintenance, which makes it difficult to understand what methods are supported unless we check the code/tests and this should be handled.
 - Clarify WASM library status per above findings
 - Friction onboarding
   - Several examples are provided, but some are not easy to run and do not have instructions.
 It would be extremely valuable for the community to have instructions for running this examples together with some educational content regarding what are the use cases for each and what happens under the hood.
-- Run the WASM code in the browser and compare the bundle size with the pure JS implementation
+- **(TODO TASK)** Run the WASM code in the browser and compare the bundle size with the pure JS implementation, learnings would be helpful for our own crypto stack and may suggest improvements for Zondax.

 ### https://github.com/mgoelzer/zondax-pch-demo